 2. The application must be duly signed by the required number of members.
 Details of members are submitted with the application.

 3. The applicant pays the prescribed fees

 4. A name search is conducted to ascertain the availability.

 5. After ascertaining the availability of the proposed name, an inspection of the co-operative society’s premises is carried out by officials from the Ministry of Commerce and Industry.

 6. Upon availability being confirmed, a stamp bearing the cooperative’s name and logo with the other documents is submitted for verification and approval.

 7. After verification, if the Director of Cooperatives is satisfied, a letter of recognition is issued.
 This letter gives the cooperative approval to operate as a cooperative society for three years.

-8. A certificate of registration with the certified copy of the by-laws governing the cooperative will be issued for three years.
+8. A certificate of registration with a certified copy of the by-laws governing the cooperative will be issued for three years.

-Registering a co-operative comes with numerous advantages such as; ease of registration, affordability, separate legal entity status, tax exemptions, creation of separate legal entity, etc. But like companies, the operation of co-operative societies is technical as they are regulated by statute.
+Registering a co-operative comes with numerous advantages such as; ease of registration, affordability, separate legal entity status, tax exemptions, creation of a separate legal entity, etc. But like companies, the operation of cooperative societies is technical as they are regulated by statute.